‘Honey Boo Boo’ Star Mama June Shannon Holds Odd Garage Sale With Beau Geno Doak, Seemingly Desperate For Cash

 — TMZ (@TMZ) August 15, 2019

-Items Shannon posted for sale included a wide assortment of items such as a car repair manual, pieces of furniture, dolls, baby items, and hanger racks.
-Apparently, Mama June and Geno were also trying to sell the only bed that remained in her Hampton, Georgia house.
+Items Shannon posted for sale included a wide assortment of things such as a car repair manual, pieces of furniture, dolls, baby items, and hanger racks.
+Apparently, Mama June and Geno were also trying to sell the only bed that remained in her Hampton, Georgia, house.

 The Honey Boo Boo star looked to be in pretty rough shape in the video.
 She was clutching a wad of cash and had her hair pulled into a messy ponytail.
-Shannon’s teeth are damaged and she’s had them this way for a while now, neglecting to get them repaired.
+Shannon’s teeth are damaged, and she’s had them this way for a while now, neglecting to get them repaired.

 Apparently, some people who visited the home said they saw what appeared to be syringes or needles strewn around the home.
 Mama June’s relationship with Geno and allegations of domestic abuse and drug abuse are at the heart of why she’s currently estranged from Alana and her other daughters.